 Diverse neighborhoods offer a place for everyone and every business.

-Downtown New Orleans is the historic heart of Orleans Parish, as well as the main economic hub for the region.
-Tourism has reached record breaking numbers and businesses are pursuing opportunities to set up shop in the area.
-An influx of well-educated young professionals moving into the Central Business District (CBD) ensure the new condo and apartment conversions are leased before the paint is dry.
-The recently rebranded Mercedes Benz Superdome, the New Orleans Arena and the Ernest Morial Convention Center are often filled to capacity as the City hosts a continuous stream of sporting events and conventions.
-The City is already gearing up to host Super Bowl 2013.
+Downtown New Orleans is the historic heart of Orleans Parish as well as the main economic hub for the region.
+Tourism has reached record numbers and businesses are pursuing opportunities to set up shop in the area.
+Well-educated young professionals are moving into the Central Business District (CBD) at a rapid rate, attracting an eclectic mix of retailers and upscale restaurants.

 Dynamic and picturesque, the French Quarter is the oldest settlement in New Orleans, and is central to the history and culture of the city.
 Home to New Orleans’ best-known restaurants, attractions, and events the French Quarter is a national treasure filled with vibrant retail activity and beautiful scenery year round.